Chicla District

 Chicla District is one of thirty-two districts of the Huarochirí Province, located in the Department of Lima in Peru.
-The district was created by the Law No. 11981 in March 4, 1953, during the presidency of Manuel A. Odría, and encompasses an area of 244.1 km^{2}.
+The district was created by the Law No. 11981 on March 4, 1953, during the presidency of Manuel A. Odría, and encompasses an area of 244.1 km^{2}.

 Geography

 Some of the highest mountains of the district are listed below: